 New York: William Morrow and Company, 1969.
 Single volume, measuring 8.25 x 5.5 inches: 237, .
 Original monogrammed gold paper boards, black spine lettered in gilt, gold endpapers, original unclipped color pictorial dust jacket designed by Lydia Rosier.
 Jacket design repeated as frontispiece.
-Spine panel toned, one short closed tear to jacket.
+Two abrasions to jacket spine panel, small chips to spine ends, short closed tear and edgewear to uniformly toned jacket.